Illinois Compiled Statutes

 identification of eligible infants and toddlers;

-(g) a central directory which includes early
+(g) a central directory which includes public and

 (h) a comprehensive system of personnel development;

 (i) a policy pertaining to the contracting or making

 of other arrangements with public and private service providers to provide early intervention services in this State, consistent with the provisions of this Act, including the contents of the application used and the conditions of the contract or other arrangements;

 (j) a procedure for securing timely reimbursement of

 establishment and maintenance of standards to ensure that personnel necessary to carry out this Act are appropriately and adequately prepared and trained;

 (m) a system of evaluation of, and compliance with,